Bre Scullark

-Brittany "Bre" Scullark (born April 26, 1985) is an American fashion model and actress.
+Brittney Lavelle "Bre" Scullark (born April 26, 1985) is an American former fashion model and yoga instructor.
 She became the last eliminated on America's Next Top Model, Cycle 5.

 Early life

 Scullark was born in Harlem, New York.
 She began swimming competitively when she 9 years old, winning many medals.
 Scullark attended Catholic school throughout elementary and middle school.
 For high school she attended Jacqueline Kennedy Onassis High School for International Careers (Times Square vicinity).
 She was a student at Sullivan County Community College in upstate New York, where she studied international sales and interned at Vincent Nessi's showroom.
 Her first fashion show was The Juneteenth fashion show in NYC.

 America's Next Top Model

 America's Next Top Model Cycle 5

-Scullark was the fifth girl chosen for the top thirteen to compete on the UPN reality television show America's Next Top Model, Cycle 5.
+In fall 2005, Scullark was the fifth girl (after Cassandra Jean, Nik Pace, Kyle Kavanagh and Ashley Black) to be selected to participate on the fifth cycle of the UPN reality television show America's Next Top Model.
 She is perhaps best known for her raspy, sultry voice and spunky personality.
-Over her stay, she won two challenges, was voted Covergirl of the Week twice in a row and received one first call-out.
-Scullark was involved in a memorable argument with fellow contestant Nicole Linkletter when she accused Linkletter of stealing her granola bar, and retaliated by disposing of all of Linkletter's Red Bull energy drinks down the drain in the bathroom which Kim Stolz mediated and questioned Scullark if she was going to replace whatever she had taken away.
+Over her stay, she won two challenges, was voted Covergirl of the Week twice in a row and received one first call-out before going to London.
+Scullark was involved in a memorable argument with fellow contestant Nicole Linkletter when she accused Linkletter of stealing her granola bar, and retaliated by disposing of all of Linkletter's Red Bull energy drinks down the drain in the bathroom; Kim Stolz mediated and asked Scullark whether she was going to replace whatever she had taken away.
 Scullark refused to talk civilly until they reconciled during a day out in London when they were paired together, originally to their dismay.
 In 2011, Lisa D'Amato confessed that she had stolen the granola bar despite claiming nine years later her confession was all a hoax for humor.
 Scullark was placed in the bottom two four times for (on each occasion) her inability to handle the cutthroat modelling industry, her potential to be high fashion rather than doing great at commercial, her unprofessional behavior at the photo-shoot and at panel (despite a very strong photo) and for not elongating her height in the Bollywood photo-shoot however she had survived over Diane Hernandez, Kyle Kavanagh, Kim Stolz and Jayla Rubinelli, respectively.
 Despite her strong improvement, the judges eliminated Scullark tenth (finishing third in overall rank since fellow contestant Cassandra Jean quit the competition in episode four) during her fifth collective (also her third consecutive in London) bottom two appearance as she was seen weaker than the other two competitors Nik Pace (who was the first selected finalist) and Nicole Linkletter who survived over Scullark and eventually won.